LIMUNIMI/ASMD/README.md

 2. `year`: int containing the year
 3. `install_dir`: string containing the install directory
 4. `datasets`: list of datasets object
+5. `decompress_path`: the path were files are decompressed

+## Definitions

-Each dataset is an item in a global list `datasets`.
+Each dataset is described by a JSON file which.
 Each dataset has the following field:

 1. `ensemble`: `true` if contains multiple instruments, `false` otherwise